Rise in renewals - the office market trend taking shape in 2026 | SHB

 • consolidate where it helps

-• anticipate supply pinch points before they bite
+• anticipate supply pinch points before they hit

 What to do now

-If you’re scaling weighing up options on your next office move, give our team a call to see what the process looks like and what your opportunities are.
+If you are weighing up your options – let’s run the numbers.
+Our team can discuss what the process looks like and where your opportunities are.

 Contact our team(Required)